ylipacbio/IsoSeq-3.0/README.md

 **Note** that the IsoSeq Classify Only protocol does not perform isoform level clustering and only uses a subset of advanced analysis parameters.

-## Classify Advanced Options via command line `pbtranscript classify`.
+## Classify Advanced Options
+In order to display Classify advanced options via command line: `pbtranscript classify --help`.

 |           Positional Arguments           |     Example      |  Explanation      |
 | -------------------------- | --------------------------- | ----------------- |